make init-project-drupal

 @$(MAKE) migrate-nodes

-@$(ECHO) "$(YELLOW)Finished migrating Live content.$(RESET)"
+$(ECHO) "$(YELLOW)Finished migrating Live content.$(RESET)"

 migrate-users: ## Migrate users and their data from old prod environment.